CleverNamesTaken/PivotLab/Conops.md

 ping -c 1 10.13.37.2
 ```

-Now that we have our tun interface, we have to set up our iptables around routing as we did for the ssh tun interface
+Now that we have our tun interface, we have to set up our iptables and routing as we did for the ssh tun interface.

 ## ligolo